 21 interesting facts about Oman, the land of incense

-interesting facts about the Oman, collected in our six -day foray through the north of the country
+Interesting facts about Oman, collected during our six-day foray through the north of the country

-Oman is located in the southeastern corner of the Arabian Peninsula on the confluence of the Golf and the Indian Ocean and has developed from the isolationism of its past as a fascinating alternative for tourists in the region.
+Located in the southeastern corner of the Arabian Peninsula at the confluence of the Gulf and Indian Oceans, Oman has emerged from the isolationism of its past as a fascinating alternative for tourists to the region.

-with 1,700 km glittering coast, lonely beaches and gigantic sand dunes as well as a rugged country, Oman has recorded a significant increase in visitor numbers in the past five years.
+With 1,700km of sparkling coastline, secluded beaches and gigantic sand dunes, and a rugged interior, Oman has seen a significant increase in visitor numbers over the last five years.

-The ambitions of the sultanate do not end with plans to increase the number of international visitors to five million by 2020.
-Several incentives have recently been implemented, including a problem -free visa process and a newly designed airport.
+The Sultanate's ambitions don't end there with plans to increase the number of international visitors to five million by 2020.
+Several incentives have been implemented recently, including a hassle-free visa process and a revamped airport.

-During our six -day trip through the north of the country, we learned countless interesting facts about the Oman, of which we share the best in the following.
+During our six-day trip through the north of the country, we learned tons of interesting facts about Oman, the best of which we share below.

 -

-It is rumored that Sultan Qaboos bin Said is terminally ill, but his choice of the successor remains unknown.
-He has no children and has not publicly ordered a successor.
-It is reported that he secretly recorded his choice in a sealed envelope that is addressed to the Royal Family Council.
+Sultan Qaboos Bin Said is rumored to be terminally ill, but his choice of successor remains unknown.
+He has no children and has not publicly appointed a successor.
+It is reported that he secretly recorded his choice in a sealed envelope addressed to the royal family council.
 (Source: The Guardian)

 -

-until 1970 Oman experienced decades of international isolation and was a society that was ruled by a outdated system of feudalism.
-Since 1970 Sultan Qaboos Bin Said has opened the country by implementing economic reforms and increasing expenses for health, education and social affairs.
+Until 1970, Oman experienced decades of international isolation and was a society ruled by an outdated system of feudalism.
+Since 1970, Sultan Qaboos Bin Said has opened the country by implementing economic reforms and increasing spending on health, education and social welfare.
 (Source: BBC News)

 -

-sultan Qaboos bin Said set his father in 1970 during a palace coup supported by the British military.
-The 60-year-old Said bin Taimur accidentally shot himself into his foot during the coup and was flown to Great Britain.
-He spent his life in the Hotel in London until his death in 1972.
+Sultan Qaboos Bin Said deposed his father in 1970 during a palace coup supported by the British military.
+Said bin Taimur, 60, accidentally shot himself in the foot during the coup and was flown to Britain.
+He spent his life in London's Dorchester Hotel until his death in 1972.
 (Source: New York Times and The Telegraph)

 -

-Oman has a foreign population of almost two million people, which makes over 40 % of the country's total population of almost five million.
+Oman has an expatriate population of nearly two million people, accounting for over 40% of the country's total population of nearly five million.
 In 2019, Oman was named the safest country in the world for expats.
-(Source: Internations)
+(Source: InterNations)

 -

-In fact, Oman's capital was once moved to Africa: Stone Town on the island of Zanzibar in today's Tanzania.
-The outpost was so good at the then Sultan Said bin Sultan that he moved the capital of Maskat to Zanzibar in 1832.
+In fact, Oman's capital was once moved to Africa: Stone Town on the island of Zanzibar in what is now Tanzania.
+The then Sultan Said bin Sultan liked the outpost so much that he moved the capital from Muscat to Zanzibar in 1832.
 (Source: Britannica)

 -

 Oman is free of terrorism.
-In the most recent global terrorism index (GTI) it scored zero points, which means that terrorism has "no effects" on the country.
+It scored zero in the latest Global Terrorism Index (GTI), meaning terrorism has “no impact” on the country.
 (Source: Vision of Humanity / Institute for Economics and Peace)

 -

 Portugal once ruled the coastal regions of Oman.
-In 1507 the Portuguese ransacked and conquered maskat.
-They were driven out in 1650.
+In 1507 the Portuguese sacked and conquered Muscat.
+They were expelled in 1650.
 (Source: BBC News)

 -

-Oman once waged the shortest war in the recorded story.
-On August 27, 1896, the Anglo-Sansibar War between Oman and Great Britain did not take longer than 40 minutes.
+Oman once fought the shortest war in recorded history.
+On August 27, 1896, the Anglo-Zanzibar War between Oman and Britain lasted no more than 40 minutes.
 (Source: Britannica)

 -

-Oman was one of the last countries that the slavery abolished.
-In 1970 it was finally banned.
-Mauritania later became Mauritania later.
+Oman was one of the last countries to abolish slavery.
+It was finally banned in 1970.
+Mauritania was later in 1981.
 (Source: Clarence-Smith, WG (2006).
 Islam and the Abolition of Slavery.
 New York: Oxford University Press)

 -